Economic history of Vietnam: 1986-2000

-In 1986 Vietnam launched a political and economic innovation campaign (Doi Moi) that introduced reforms intended to facilitate the transition from a centralized economy to a "socialist-oriented market economy."
-Doi Moi combined government planning with free-market incentives.
+In 1986 Vietnam launched a political and economic innovation campaign (Đổi Mới) that introduced reforms intended to facilitate the transition from a centralized economy to a "socialist-oriented market economy." Đổi Mới combined government planning with free-market incentives.
 The program abolished agricultural collectives, removed price controls on agricultural goods, and enabled farmers to sell their goods in the marketplace.
-It encouraged the establishment of private businesses and foreign investment, including foreign-owned enterprises.
-It's important to note that Vietnam still uses five-year plans.
+Private households obtained land-use rights and were recognized as autonomous economic roles. Đổi Mới encouraged the establishment of private businesses and foreign investment, including foreign-owned enterprises.
+The state focused on regulatory functions and allowed the prices of goods and services to be set by the market.

+Vietnam continues to use five-year plans.

+Responding the dissolution of the Soviet Union, Vietnam increased the Đổi Mới reforms and passed a series of enterprise laws to encourage private business.
+The 1990s enterprise law legalized private enterprises.
+The 1992 recognized the role of the private sector in the economy.
+The 1999 law provided a legal framework for all types of enterprises.

 By the late 1990s, the success of the business and agricultural reforms ushered in under Doi Moi was evident.
 More than 30,000 private businesses had been created, and the economy was growing at an annual rate of more than 7 percent.
 From the early 1990s to 2005, poverty declined from about 50 percent to 29 percent of the population.
 However, progress varied geographically, with most prosperity concentrated in urban areas, particularly in and around Ho Chi Minh City.
 In general, rural areas also made progress, as rural households living in poverty declined from 66 percent of the total in 1993 to 36 percent in 2002.
 By contrast, concentrations of poverty remained in certain rural areas, particularly the northwest, north-central coast, and central highlands.

 Government control of the economy and a nonconvertible currency have protected Vietnam from what could have been a more severe impact resulting from the East Asian financial crisis in 1997.
 Nonetheless, the crisis, coupled with the loss of momentum as the first round of economic reforms ran its course, has exposed serious structural inefficiencies in Vietnam's economy.
 Vietnam's economic stance following the East Asian recession has been a cautious one, emphasizing macroeconomic stability rather than growth.
 While the country has shifted toward a more market-oriented economy, the Vietnamese government still continues to hold a tight rein over major sectors of the economy, such as the banking system, state-owned enterprises, and areas of foreign trade.
 GDP growth fell to 6% in 1998 and 5% in 1999.